Skip to content | Accessibility Information

 Project 4

-This unit facilitates a range of student-led, supervised performance projects, in which you will engage directly in the creative process, performance, production and critical reflection.
+This module facilitates a range of student-led, supervised performance projects, in which you will engage directly in the creative process, performance, production and critical reflection.

 Assessment Weightings & Contact Hours